- What are the benefits of an F&S class?

 Friskis&Svettis instructors change their classes every term.
 It’s not considered appropriate to change too often, mainly because participants need time to learn a new programme in order to fully benefit from it.

 - What should I eat and drink before and after a class?

 Drink sufficiently water before and after the exercise.
 During a class you can sweat approximately 1 litre or even more, depending on the circumstances.
 This loss of fluids needs to be compensated.
 Exercise also uses body’s energy storages, so ensure you eat a small snack preferably immediately after the class.
 This way your body can start recovering from the exercise immediately and does not start using your muscle energy storages as energy.

 Friskis&Svettis Brussels pays a fee to SABAM, The Belgian Society of Authors, Composers and Publishers (www.sabam.be), for the publicly distributed music we play at classes.

 Individuals participate in the activities of Friskis&Svettis Brussels at their own risk.
 Friskis&Svettis Brussels is not liable for any risks or injuries.
 These should be covered by your own personal insurance.

 - How do I become a member?

 See the section Join.

 - What do I do if I lose my card?

-If you lose your membership card, please contact Anne Peters who will issue a duplicate card or provide you with further information.
+If you lose your membership card, please contact our membership administration who will issue a duplicate card or provide you with further information.